babo/bigquery-prezi/prezi.md

 - try it at home!

 .footnote[http://hive.gl/BRQYQ]

-???
-# Please raise your hand

-- heard of BigQuery
-- using analytics
-    - SQL for analytics
-    - BigQuery for analytics
 ---
-# Does BigQuery matters to me?
+# Does BigQuery matter to me?

 - I don't have petabyte scale problems
 - my current solution is fine